 - Make the marinade by blending all the ingredients together.
 Arrange the spatchcocked poussins in a single layer in a large baking dish or tray.
 Season generously with sea salt and freshly-ground black pepper.

 - Using a pastry brush, generously brush the poussins on both sides with the marinade, getting into every nook and cranny.
-Alternatively, rub the marinade over the poussins by hand.
+Alternatively, you can rub the marinade over the poussins by hand.
 Let sit and marinate at least 30 minutes, or up to 4 hours.

 - Heat barbecue to medium-high.
 Grill the poussins, breast-side down first, until well-browned and slightly charred, 5 minutes; flip the poussins and repeat.
 Reduce the heat down to medium, close the lid and grill, turning occasionally, until just cooked through, 20 to 25 minutes.